ajf-firstup/homebrew-awscli-manpages/README.md

 ```

 TODO(ajf): Maybe figure out how to invoke `makewhatis` to re-index the new files?

-TODO(ajf): Maybe write a wrapper to automatically detect the AWS CLI version and do all the magic
-from that point forward?

 TODO(ajf): How to ensure that our monkey patching is suitable?
 Possibly allow-list known-compatible
 AWS CLI versions?